 - Fine Structure features both the Big Good and the Big Bad in mortal human bodies, with useful but not unreasonable superpowers.

-- The Avatar: The Last Airbender franchise centers around this: The World Spirit continually incarnates into human form (the namesake Avatar) in order to understand mortal life better and therefore appreciate what it is there to protect.
-See also the Moon and Ocean Spirits, Tui and La respectively, from the same series — except their physical form is a pair of koi fish.
+- The Avatar: The Last Airbender includes the Moon and Ocean Spirits, Tui and La respectively, except their physical form is a pair of koi fish.

 - The Sequel Series, The Legend of Korra expands on this further: the Avatar Spirit's name is Raava, the spirit of light who decided to be eternally bound to a human host in order to bring peace to both human and spirit worlds.
 The cycle of reincarnation also makes Raava stronger with each rebirth, as when the previous Avatar dies, his/her power is added to the Avatar Spirit, most clearly seen when each Avatar is in the Avatar State.

 - Disney's Hercules series had Zeus turn himself into a human teenager, ultimately even less powerful than Hercules, to prove a point to his son.
 This backfires on him dramatically, especially after Hades finds out that his nemesis is temporarily mortal.
 He maintains his memories throughout, and it only lasts a short while before he returns to his godly form.